mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 #### Possibly missing fields

 Fields are considered required by default.
-To define a possibly missing field one can use an optional Mondrian type:
+To define a field that might be missing, one can use an optional Mondrian type:

 ```ts showLineNumbers
 const myObject = model.object({